Maine Family Law Services:

 At The Maine Divorce Group, we focus exclusively on family law.
 We’re here to provide clear answers, honest guidance, and strong advocacy tailored to your goals.
 From your first consultation to the final resolution, we’re committed to helping you make informed, confident decisions about your future.

-Divorce vs. Legal Separation in Maine
+Divorce vs. Legal Separation in Maine: Key Differences

 In Maine, if you are legally separated, you will receive a decree of judicial separation.
 You are still legally married but bear in mind that the Internal Revenue Service considers you “unmarried”.